 - By utilizing a manual tool much like a stopwatch for clocking your car over a distance that is pre-determined and pre-measured.
 Aircraft are often used for detecting the speed of cars on the ground, and a report radioed to the police officer in charge, who will then pull you over.
 This is often called a Manual Speed Trap.

 The stopwatch-type device that is utilized in the manual speed traps, both in the air and on the ground, is often a VASCAR device.
 The reliability of these devices has been questioned in Pittsburgh, especially when used for distances shorter than 500 feet.
 You cannot be charged for speeding in a zone with a posted speed of 55 MPH or lower unless you were going 10 MPH or more over the posted limit when your speed was measured by a VASCAR device.

 - Radar guns may be used to measure your speed.
 In Pittsburgh, as in all of Pennsylvania, only the state police are allowed to use radar guns to catch speeders.

 - Automatic speed traps are directed by technology, resulting in fewer human errors.
 Transmitters are set up on both sides of the road.
 These transmitters calculate the speed automatically as vehicles pass, and send the readings to a PC in the officer’s patrol car.

 If you are charged with excessive speeding, the cops believe you went over the posted speed limit by at least 31 MPH.
 You will be required to attend a PennDOT hearing.
 This hearing is mandatory, and failure to attend will result in an immediate 60-day license suspension.

 The PennDOT examiner will require you to either receive a 15-day license suspension or take a driving road test.
 The suspension comes with five points on your driving record.
-Having our attorney with you during the hearing will help you avoid the harshest punishment.Steps to Take if the Cops Pull You Over
+If you have our attorney with you at the hearing, you will be able to avoid the harshest punishment.Steps to Take if the Cops Pull You Over

 - Be polite